-Andorra Sees Decline in Bank Fraud but Christmas Phishing Surges
+Andorra Sees Decline in Bank Card Fraud Amid Holiday Phishing Surge

 Key Points

-Police in Andorra have recorded 27 complaints of fraudulent bank card use and 458 cases of fraudulent use of banking data from the start of the year through early November.
-These figures mark a decline from 2024, when 57 card fraud reports and 643 data misuse complaints were logged over the full year.
-Most incidents originate outside the country, and recent cases have involved phishing scams where victims entered personal details into fake sites, enabling cybercriminals to exploit the information.
+Police in Andorra recorded 27 complaints of fraudulent bank card use and 458 cases of banking data misuse from January through early November, a decline from 57 card fraud reports and 643 data misuse incidents for the whole of 2024.
+Officials attribute most cases to overseas operations, primarily phishing that directs users to bogus sites for credential theft.

 Original Sources